maab-osman/information-security-course/h3-hello-lab.md

 - Add the ISO as a virtual CD and boot the VM.
 - Try the live desktop first to test stuff before installing.
 - Run the installer, choose English and Finnish settings, and set up user info.
-- After install, log in and update everything using terminal commands.
+- After installation, log in and update everything using terminal commands.
 - Install a firewall and reboot.
-- To fix small screen and enable copy paste, install VirtualBox Guest Additions.
+- To fix the small screen and enable copy and paste, install VirtualBox Guest Additions.

   My thoughts:
   - I had no idea what an ISO was, but it’s just like a digital CD
   - I used the arm64 version since I’m on a Mac with Apple Silicon
   - Gave the VM 4GB RAM and 60GB disk, seemed to run okay.
   - Didn’t hit the black screen bug, but good to know about the xforcevesa trick just in case.
-  - UTM was a better option in my case instead of VirtualBox as it had some issues there.
+  - UTM was a better option in my case, instead of VirtualBox, as it had some issues there.

+  Refrence: Terokarvinen.com.
+(2024).
+Install Debian on Virtualbox - Updated 2024. [online] Available at: https://terokarvinen.com/2021/install-debian-on-virtualbox/.

+---
 ### Karvinen 2020: Command Line Basics Revisited
 - The command line is super old but still super useful.
 - pwd, ls, and cd to move around folders.
 - nano filename lets you edit files in the terminal.
 - mkdir, mv, cp, and rm are for making, moving, copying, and deleting stuff.
 - Be careful with rm -r as it deletes everything with no undo!
-- ssh lets you connect to other computers remotely.
+- SSH lets you connect to other computers remotely.
 - scp is for copying files between computers.
 - Use man or --help to learn what a command does.
-- history shows your past commands, and ctrl + R helps you search them.
+- History shows your past commands, and Ctrl + R helps you search them.
 - Important folders: /home/, /etc/, /media/, /var/log/.
 - sudo gives you admin powers.
 - Install software with sudo apt-get install packagename.